T-SQL Tuesday #132 How Are You Coping with Pandemic?

 Exercise

 I started a routine of daily exercise.
 I was amazed at how little activity I did working remotely.
 My longest walk is to the kitchen to grab a coffee and when I started to pay attention to my daily step count I was pretty horrified.
-I talked to my latest client about blocking out sections of my day so I can go out for walks and they’ve been happy to accomodate this.
+I talked to my latest client about blocking out sections of my day so I can go out for walks and they have been happy to accomodate this.
 The winter weather is upon us so I may have to think of something else to do soon!

 When I first started exercising, I was doing a daily HiiT routine and a daily run (jumping in with both feet is typical of me) and very quickly I hit a wall.
 So for a while now, I have just been walking and I had intended to replace a few of the walks with runs but I have been laying low with a heavy bout of sinusitus and ETD for a few weeks.
 If you decide to start exercise, be less Justin - start small and gradually build yourself up!